One solution for downtown Minneapolis’ vacant offices: Affordable ‘co-living’ housing

 October 22, 2024 at 2:00PM

-“We’re adding a lower rung on the housing ladder,” said Alex Horowitz, project director of the Pew Charitable Trusts’ housing policy initiative, who collaborated with Wes LeBlanc, strategy director and principal for national planning firm Gensler.
+“We’re adding a lower rung on the housing ladder,” said Alex Horowitz, project director of the Pew Charitable Trusts’ housing policy initiative.

-In Minneapolis, the report focused on showing how a theoretical 21-floor office building could be converted into a mixed-use building with 1,080 co-living units.
-The ground floor would have a lobby, management office and just shy of 13,000 square-feet of retail space.
+In Minneapolis, the report detailed how a theoretical 21-floor office building could become a mixed-use building with 1,080 co-living units.
+The ground floor would have a lobby, management office and just shy of 13,000 square feet of retail space.
 The second floor would have 10,000 square feet of office space, and the third would have shared amenities, including a fitness center.
 Beneath the building, there’s room for 343 cars and 250 bikes.

-The residential floors, on levels four through 21, would have an identical layout with single-occupant sleeping rooms with 130 to 157 square feet of fully furnished space, including an oversized twin bed, desk and chair, nightstand, microwave and standard-depth, half-sized refrigerator, that wrap around the share living spaces (living room, kitchen and laundry) clustered toward the center of each floor.
-Each rental has its own private entrance, and each floor would require key-card elevator access.
+The residential floors, on levels four through 21, would have an identical layout with single-occupant sleeping rooms of 130 to 157 square feet.
+Those fully furnished spaces would include an oversized twin bed, desk and chair, nightstand, microwave and standard-depth, half-sized refrigerator.
+They’d wrap around the shared spaces (living room, kitchen and laundry) clustered toward the center of each floor.
+Each rental would have its own private entrance, and each floor would require key-card elevator access.

-At about half the size of today’s traditional studio apartment, which typically has a full kitchen and bathroom, they’d rent for about $750 on average, including all utilities, which is about half the cost of a typical rental in downtown Minneapolis.
+At about half the size of today’s traditional studio apartment — which typically has a full kitchen and bathroom — these would rent for about $750 on average, including all utilities, which is about half the cost of a typical rental in downtown Minneapolis.

 Specifically, the average household size is shrinking, but new housing isn’t.
-Nor is it getting more affordable.
-The majority of renters are now singles who earn less than area median income, he said, and homelessness is on the rise at a time when more than a quarter of the downtown offices are vacant.
+Nor is it becoming more affordable.
+The majority of renters are now singles who earn less than the area median income, Horowitz said, and homelessness is on the rise at a time when more than a quarter of the downtown offices are vacant.

 Horowitz said Monday while the SRO concept isn’t new, and some developers are building co-living rental apartments, he’s not aware of any office-to-SRO conversions currently underway.